google/deepvariant/_posts/2019-01-14-highly-accurate-snp-and-indel-calling-on-pacbio-ccs-with-deepvariant.markdown

 These accuracies are based on the Genome in a Bottle confident regions.
-The superior mappability of the PacBio CCS reads likely means this accuracy can be achieved over more of the genome (including clinically important genes) than with short reads.

-These accuracies are based on the Genome in a Bottle confident regions.
 The superior mappability of the PacBio CCS reads likely means this accuracy can be achieved over more of the genome (including [clinically important genes](https://academic.oup.com/hmg/article/27/R2/R234/4996216)) than with short reads.